y1yang0/opentelemetry-go-compile-instrumentation/demo/grpc/README.md

 # Send a custom name
 ./client -name="OpenTelemetry"

+# Send multiple requests with a custom name
+./client -name="Testing" -count=5

 # Combine options
 ./client -addr=localhost:50052 -name="Testing" -stream=true

 # Send a shutdown request to the server, this will exit the server process gracefully.
 ./client -shutdown
 ```

+#### Telemetry Export Note

+The instrumentation layer automatically handles graceful shutdown of the OpenTelemetry SDK.
+When the application receives SIGINT or SIGTERM, a signal handler ensures all pending telemetry is flushed before the process exits.
+No explicit sleep or shutdown code is needed in the application - the instrumentation handles this transparently.

 ## Regenerating Protocol Buffer Code